aiforged/docs/docs/services/ocr/amazon-ocr.md

 | **Password**                | Optional | No        | Authentication password (can be set per document).               |
 | **RemoveComments**          | Optional | No        | Remove human comments before processing.                         |

-{% hint style="info" %}
+!!! info
     If unsure, keep defaults unless you have a specific processing or integration requirement.
-{% endhint %}

 ***